 Lake Oswego Hires New City Manager

-“After a thorough recruitment process that involved members of the community and staff, we have selected Scott to be our new city manager and I am very excited.” said Mayor Kent Studebaker.
+“After a thorough recruitment process that involved multiple community stakeholders and staff, we have selected Martha to be our new City Manager.
+I am excited to have her on board,” Mayor Kent Studebaker stated.

 Bennett brings over 25 years of solid local government experience.
 Prior to her position as Chief Operating Officer at Metro, her employment history includes the positions of City Administrator at the City of Ashland, Executive Director at the Columbia River Gorge Commission, and Assistant City Manager at the City of Milwaukie.
 Her educational achievements includes a Master of Public Policy from the Graduate School of Public Policy at the University of California at Berkeley, and a Bachelor of Arts degree at Willamette University where she majored in history and political science.

 Bennett will begin her duties on August 19, 2019.
 It is expected that City Council will approve her employment contract on July 2, 2019.
 In the interim, Megan Phelan will serve as City Manager pro tem.

 City Manager Position